Dashly for iOS

 if ([service canHandleWithResponse:response]) {

-[service clickNotificationWithNotificationResponse:response appGroudDomain:nil];
+[service clickNotificationWithNotificationResponse:response appGroudDomain:nil openLink:YES];

 } else {